sku899/QA_Project1/readme.md

 - **C**reate a new appointment.
 - **R**etrieve their appointment records.
-- **U**pdate an existing appointment.Users will be redirected to another URL to view the selected appointment details, before they change and update the record.
+- **U**pdate an existing appointment.
+Users will be redirected to another URL to view the selected appointment details, before they change and update the record.
 - **D**elete an existing appointment.

 ## 6-6.
 Updatebooking ##